byexamples/byexample/docs/contrib/how-to-support-new-finders-and-languages.md

 The [options](/{{ site.uprefix }}/basic/options) can be of any form and be in any place.

-Typically we can write the options in the comments of the code which obviously will depend of the language.
+Typically we can write the options in the comments of the code which obviously will depend on the language.

 If the comments in ``ArnoldC`` starts with a ``#``, we can say that every comment that starts with ``byexample`` is a comment that will contain options.